rivoli-ai/andy-tui/docs/DEBUG_LOGGING.md

 ### Log Output

-Logs are organized by timestamp and category:
+Logs are organized by timestamp and category (DebugContext) or under `TestLogs/` when using ComprehensiveLoggingInitializer:
 ```
 /tmp/andy-tui-debug/20250804_175311/
 ├── DeclarativeRenderer.log